-The Mechanism for International Criminal Tribunals (“Mechanism” or “MICT”) is a subsidiary body of the UN Security Council.
+The International Residual Mechanism for Criminal Tribunals (“Mechanism”) is a subsidiary body of the UN Security Council.
 It was established to continue the jurisdiction, rights, obligations, and essential functions of the International Criminal Tribunal for Rwanda (“ICTR”) and the International Criminal Tribunal for the former Yugoslavia (“ICTY”) after the completion of their respective mandates.

 As the UN Security Council discussed the completion strategies of the ICTR and ICTY, it became apparent that a number of responsibilities could not be concluded upon the closure of the ICTR and the ICTY.
 It was determined that a small ad hoc mechanism would allow the two Tribunals to end their activities while ensuring that essential responsibilities, such as apprehension of fugitives, protection of witnesses, supervision of detention, and provision of archival access, continued.

 Security Council Resolution 1966 (2010) established the Mechanism as an institution with two branches: one to cover functions inherited from the ICTR, located in Arusha, United Republic of Tanzania; and the other to cover functions inherited from the ICTY, located in The Hague, the Netherlands.

 The Arusha branch began its operations on 1 July 2012.
 The Hague branch began its operations on 1 July 2013.